Skip to main content

 The Runnable Interface: invoke, stream, and batch

 This is the single most important concept in LangChain.
-Every component — models, prompt templates, output parsers, chains — implements the Runnable interface.
-That means every component supports the same three methods.
+Every component — models, prompt templates, output parsers, chains — implements the Runnable interface with three methods: .invoke() for single calls, .batch() for parallel processing, and .stream() for token-by-token output.

 invoke() and batch() in action